Will I take preventives all my life?

 You have more than 1 day of migraine per week

-Your attacks are severe, difficult to control and disabling - Situations where a preventive treatment is strongly recommended
+Your attacks are severe, difficult to control and disabling You have attacks that still impact your function despite taking an acute medication - Situations where a preventive treatment is strongly recommended

-You have more than 2 days of attack per week.
+You have more than 2 days of attack symptoms per week (or more than 8 per month).

-Your quality of life is clearly impacted by migraine
+Your quality of life or function is impacted by migraine.

-In this situation, you are at risk for chronification and medication-overuse, and you should definitely consider prevention.
+If any of these apply, you are at risk for migraine chronification and medication-overuse, and you should definitely consider prevention.

 If I start a preventive, will I have to take it all my life?

 Preventive agents are not necessarily used for many years.
 After 8-12 months of successful treatment, one could slowly taper and try to discontinue the preventative medication.
-If migraines come back, then the drug is still justified and may be continued.
+If migraine attacks increase, then the treatment is still needed and may be continued.

-Still, long term treatment may be required.
-Research shows that keeping a preventive increases the chances of remaining stable on the long term.
+Long term treatment may be required for some people.
+Research shows that continuing with a preventive increases the chances of remaining stable on the long term.
 If something works, keep doing it!

 Isn’t it excessive to use medications on the long term for migraine?

-Sometimes preventives are needed to keep a good quality of life on the long term
+Sometimes preventives are needed to maintain a good quality of life.

-Migraine is a neurological disorder that may justify the use of long-term medication, just like any other chronic disease.
-Diabetes, thyroid diseases, hypertension all may require long time treatments.
-Readjusting your expectations can be very positive over time.
-No migraines and no drug is not always possible.
-The ultimate goal is to reach a good quality of life and decrease migraine frequency.
+Migraine is a neurological disease that may justify the use of long-term medication, just like any other chronic disease.
+Diabetes, thyroid diseases, and hypertension all require long time treatments.
+Understanding that migraine is a disease and is not a result of your behaviour or self-care is a more positive perspective.
+Achieving zero migraine attacks and freedom from medication is not always possible.
+The ultimate goal is to reduce migraine frequency and achieve a good quality of life with minimal impact on your function.

-Long term risks of migraine preventives are discussed in another page (See this post)
+Long term risks of migraine preventives are discussed on another page (See this post)

 What are situations that could allow me to stop migraine preventives?